Java syntax: Operators

 Operators in Java are similar to those in C++.
 However, there is no delete operator due to garbage collection mechanisms in Java, and there are no operations on pointers since Java does not support them.
 Another difference is that Java has an unsigned right shift operator (>>>), while C's right shift operator's signedness is type-dependent.
 Operators in Java cannot be overloaded.
+The only overloaded operator is operator+ for string concatenation.